GLIMS-RGI/rgi-documents/meeting_notes.md

 We agreed on a "in site" meeting in Zürich, Jan 9 afternoon (for Innsbruck to be continued on 10).

-### 6. Status of DEM work
+6. Status of DEM work

-Advancing well!
-Thanks Matthias for all the work.
-Summary here: https://hackmd.io/kZ808zYwTlKZbdamrx1AtA